JasonllPaul/testingJob001/README.md

 # testingJob001
 This a testing job

-You will need 8080 port to work
+You will need 8080 and 3000 ports to work